So, you’ve got this fantastic WordPress site with awesome content, amazing design, and all the bells and whistles.

 Content audits contribute to SEO efforts by identifying keywords, optimizing metadata, and uncovering opportunities for building authoritative backlinks, thereby improving the website’s rankings.

-3 How to Do Content Audit
+3 How to Do a Content Audit

 Let us now discuss the steps by which you can perform your audit.